-The music collection is held in two campus library locations:
+The music collection is held in the Rivera Library.

 Books & Articles

 Scholarly articles are carefully evaluated (peer-reviewed) by subject experts to provide reliable and credible information.
 Locate music articles by searching in the music discipline databases.